cameronweibel/pibble/README.md

 # pibble
-Rubble interface for the Raspberry Pi (Model 2 for now)
+pibble is a rubble interface for the Raspberry Pi (Model 2 for now)

 ##Hardware
 You will need: